igorskyflyer/commoji/README.md

 `:emoji: (tag): verb + object`

 All the elements except the `object` should be taken from the tables above.
+While the `object` is free-form, it should ideally be a concise, semantically clear noun phrase.

 ---